Lafcadio79/Multi-Access-Edge-Fog-Crowd-Sensing-Simulator/README.md

 ## Plot Renderer
 We have added a Jupyter notebook that demonstrates the generation of figures from the data produced by the simulator.
 Specifically, the notebook processes the user movement list, task deployment, and task assignment to generate a sample user trajectory over a map and a bar graph showing the number of users able to contribute to the execution of each task.
-To run the code is advised to create a conda environment and install all the required dependencies by executing the following steps:
+To run the code is advised to activate the previously created conda environment and launch the notebook by executing the following steps:

 ```
-conda create --name=MCSim python=3.8 jupyter numpy pandas seaborn
 conda activate MCSim
 jupyter notebook plots.ipynb
 ```